Ice vs Heat for Treating Frozen Shoulder

 Frozen shoulder can happen to anyone, and right now there are thousands of doctors and physical therapists dealing with patients that require a solution to treat their shoulder injury fast and heal it (where possible).

-If you want to be proactive about properly dealing with your frozen shoulder, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyFrozenShoulder's system using a Cold Compress or Ice Pack and Deep Tissue Regeneration Therapy with a Shoulder TShellz Wrap.
+If you want to be proactive about properly dealing with your frozen shoulder, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyFrozenShoulder's system using a Cold Compress or Ice Pack and Soft Tissue Repair Therapy with a Shoulder TShellz Wrap.

 - An FDA registered medical device that available for use at home.

-- A Shoulder T•Shellz Wrap® with deeply penetrating Deep Tissue Regeneration Therapy right into your damaged soft tissue where you need treatment most (unlike other methods that just heat your skin - like hot water bottles, hot baths, etc.)
+- A Shoulder T•Shellz Wrap® with deeply penetrating Soft Tissue Repair Therapy right into your damaged soft tissue where you need treatment most (unlike other methods that just heat your skin - like hot water bottles, hot baths, etc.)

 Not Sure How to Use Ice and Heat to Treat Your Frozen Shoulder?